| Aug 17, 2024

 The school’s investment paid off handsomely.
 Boler raised $25M in donations, the largest and broadest set of gifts in the b-school’s history.

-Now we recommend photoshoots to every client.
+We recommend faculty photoshoots to every client.
 We urge them to give photoshoots time, budget and respect.
 We advise them to cultivate the habit of completing a few iconic photoshoots every year.
-After all, colleges and universities, like retailers, are in the image and perception management business.
+After all, colleges and universities, like retailers, are in the business of image and perception management.

 Learn more about our higher education marketing services.and consider partnering with us for your next photoshoot.